American University Park DC Neighborhood Guide to Living Here

 Lifestyle and Amenities

-Local Shopping: The Spring Valley Shopping Center on Massachusetts Avenue houses Wagshal's Market (established 1925), coffee shops, banking, pharmacy, and dining options including Thai and pizza establishments.
+Local Shopping: The Spring Valley Shopping Center on Massachusetts Avenue houses Wagshal's Market (established 1925), coffee shops, banking, pharmacy, and dining options.

 Wisconsin Avenue Corridor: Additional shopping and dining options include restaurants, cafes, and service businesses within walking distance of most neighborhood addresses.

-Friendship Heights: Located to the north, this area offers expanded retail, dining, and entertainment options including department stores and upscale restaurants.
+Friendship Heights: Located to the north, this area offers expanded retail, dining, and entertainment options.

 Frequently Asked Questions